 Well, demotivation breeds demotivation.
 If you can’t motivate your students, how can you motivate yourself to teach them?

-It’s a vicious cycle, but the 12 tips to get student classroom engagement below can help you to stop the rot.
+It’s a vicious cycle, but the 12 tips to get student classroom engagement in a series of interactive classroom activities below can help you to stop the rot.

 How to Increase Student Classroom Engagement – The Guide